-- 1. Must achieve at least 80% on the tests for Studio Equipment and Techniques, Music Theory and Pro Tools - 2.
-Complete three (3) projects: recording, editing, mixing and mastering each project - 3.
-Complete eight (8) session assists - 4.
+- 1. Must achieve at least 85% on the tests for Studio Equipment and Techniques, Music Theory and Pro Tools - 2.
+Complete minimum required projects: recording, editing, mixing and mastering each project - 3.
+Complete minimum required session session assists - 4.
 Satisfy all financial obligations to The Recording Conservatory of Austin, - 5.
 Be recommended by his or her instructor, - 6.
 Be approved by the Director for award of a Certificate of Completion - 7.
 Complete his or her training within the maximum of 45 weeks allowed for terms 1 & 2